 A few aspects will get special attention during this course.
 First of all, methodological insights are placed in an interdisciplinary perspective.
 Moreover, attention will be paid to the characteristics of the applied sciences or applied research.
 Secondly, a case will be discussed on a step-by-step basis.
 The case will be exemplary for the content of intelligence questions, namely: key information is hard to obtain and ‘noise’ and speculation ought to be filtered out of the sources that are available.

-During the first part of the course, different guest lecturers with a background in the academic and intelligence community will teach students about their practical experience with intelligence research.
-In the second part, one will acquire insight in working methods and procedures.
 This course is different from other methodological skills courses because it is especially developed for intelligence research, with special attention to the role of the absence of data, and the possibility of deception.

 - The student is able to find relevant sources and to assess these sources on the basis of content and reliability;